 If you suffer from frequent bad breath, the culprit could be the bacteria that grows on your tongue.
 While brushing, take the time to give your tongue a scrubbing to help remove any foul smelling bacteria.
 A tongue scrapper will also help to remove any odor-causing compounds.

-If you have any questions about the health of your teeth and gums, please feel free to aks Dr. Amanda or any one of her friendly staff during your next appointment.
+If you have any questions about the health of your teeth and gums, please feel free to aks Dr. Melany or any one of her friendly staff during your next appointment.
 And be sure to check back here for more blog posts that feature helpful tips about your oral health.